2ndSightLab/2sl-handy-personal-ssh-key-on-ec2/README.md

 Paste the public key information from your new key pair underneath the existing public key information.

+Note that you can leave off the email.

 Save the file.

 You can also add it programmatically when creating an AMI.